mne-tools/mne-python/doc/overview/roadmap.rst

 Clustering statistics API
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The current clustering statistics has limited functionality.
+The current clustering statistics code has limited functionality.
 It should be re-worked to create a new ``cluster_based_statistic`` or similar function.
 In particular, the new API should: